techCarpenter/brianjdevries.com-gridsome/content/markdownPages/About.md

 ## Things Start To Change

-One year into my career (2018), I landed a job where I wrote software to talk with circuits.
+One year into my career (2018), I landed a job where I wrote a little software to talk with the circuits I was building.
 I was psyched!

-But another year after that, I felt drained by the work I was doing.
+But another year after that, I felt drained by the hardware part of my job.

-I was less interested in the electrical engineering part of my job and LOVED the programming.
+I was less interested in the electrical engineering aspect, but I LOVED the programming.

-And I was still trying to make money on the side.
+And I was still trying to find a way to make money on the side.

 My wife asked, "Why don't you try to do a side hustle with programming?"

 **This was a turning point for me.**

 I knew enough about software to be dangerous.
-But rather than just doing something on the side, why couldn't I become a full-time software developer?
+So rather than just doing something on the side, why couldn't I become a full-time software developer?

 Writing software again brought back all the excitement I originally had experienced back in college.

-I found web development and taught myself how to build websites through online resources.
+I was interested in web development so I taught myself how to build websites through online resources.

 Almost 3 years out of college, I transitioned from engineering into a full time software programming job.